 - Amount: 1tsp sesame oil and a pinch of salt

-- Recommended: Someone who likes flavour of sesame oil
+- Recommended: Someone who likes the flavor of sesame oil

 This is probably the easiest and most common topping.
 But it's important to note that we only use the green part of the spring onion for the topping in this case.

-Just finely chop the green bit of spring onion, and add it to your natto!
+Finely chop the green bit of spring onion and add it to your natto!

 - When to add: Together with sauces